gergelyhegykozi/ui-router.redirect/README.md

 })
 .run(function($redirect, $q, authService) {
     $redirect
-    .add(home)
-    .add(admin);
+    .add('home', home)
+    //Catch every state in admin
+    .add('admin.*', admin);

     function home(route) {
-        //The target is the home route
-        if(route.name === 'home') {
         //Redirect to the home.main state
         return {
             name: 'home.main',
             params: route.params
         };
-        //In any other case we dont care in this block and approve the change } else {
-            return true;
     }
-    }

     function admin(route) {
         var deferred = $q.defer();

-        //Catch every state in admin
-        if(route.name.indexOf('admin') === 0) {
         /*
          Call the authenticator and store the promise, so we can do that in the ui-router:
          resolve: {
             user: function($redirect) {
                 return $redirect.get('user');
             }
          }
          Note: The service should have a proper caching layer to avoid unnecessary requests */
         this.set('user', authService.load())
         //If the user was resolved then check further conditions.
 In other case deny the change.
         .then(authenticated, deferred.reject);
-        //In any other case we dont care in this block and approve the change } else {
-            return true;
-        }

         function authenticated() {
+            deffered.resolve(true);
             //Go to the admin home page
             if(route.name === 'admin') {
                 deffered.resolve({